 If there’s enough time to prepare, say for a hurricane, you can normally dig up some of your most prized plantings and put them in containers to keep them from being flooded.
 Container plants should be moved high enough so that flood waters do not reach their root systems.
 Since soil type is an important factor with regard to drainage patterns, amending your current soil may help reduce the impact of garden flooding in the future.

 Keep in mind that sandy soil drains much faster than clay-based soils, which remain wet for a longer duration.
-Plant in raised beds or use berms to divert excess water away from trees and shrubs.
+Plant in raised beds or create a berm to divert excess water away from trees and shrubs.
 If possible, avoid planting in areas that drain slowly or remain flooded after a heavy rainfall.
-If your soil is subject to standing water, it is best to plant species that are tolerant to wet soils.
+If your soil is subject to standing water, it is best to plant species that are tolerant to wet soils or just use potted containers instead.